Bisley Village Website

 We held a meeting at The Stirrup Cup on Thursday March 6 to begin planning for the bonfire night do.

-We announced the date - Friday November 7, 2025; this is the day before the Chalford and Miserden events, so pyromaniacs such as the webmaster will be able to attend Bisley and AN Other.
+We announced the date - Saturday November 1, 2025; this is the week before the Chalford and Miserden events, so villagers will be able to attend Bisley and other events.

-The fireworks will be put on by Star Fireworks, a major company who do (among others) the Marling show.
+The fireworks will be put on by Firemagic, who provided the pyrotechnics here for many years.

 The whole event is likely to cost at least £6000 (and this might be an underestimate, depending on what we can get donated); all costs (and profits) will be placed on this page as they come in, for the purposes of transparency.